leske42/Foundations/UB/README.md

 For example, if you take our previous code, and add `i /= 0;`, instead of saying this leads to an error (like floating-point exception), the Standard leaves it completely open-ended what will happen.

+Now, you might think - who cares what the Standard says, if floating-point exception *is* what happens anyway?
+We will talk about this in detail in the next chapter.

+For now, let's just read the official standpoint:

 > Possible undefined behavior ranges from **ignoring the situation completely with unpredictable results**, to behaving during translation or program execution in a documented manner characteristic of the